 By pairing the level of flexibility that the Citi Simplicity card brings, with the Capital One® Venture Rewards, which offers a generous 50,000-mile signup bonus if you spend $3,000 on purchases within the first 3 months and 2 miles per dollar spent, you’ll have plenty of room to make big purchases and accrue rewards to fund your travel.

 Similarly, the Discover it® Cash Back card and the Blue Cash Everyday® Card from American Express team up for a particularly rewarding duo.
 With 1% cash back on everything and 5% cash back on rotating bonus categories (up to a quarterly maximum and you need to sign-up), the Discover it Cash Back stands fairly well on its own.
-If you maximize your quarterly bonus categories on the Discover it card the Blue Cash Everyday compliments it by offering high rates on your other everyday spend categories: 3% cash back at U.S. supermarkets (up to an annual limit) and 2% at U.S. gas stations for example.
+If you maximize your quarterly bonus categories on the Discover it card the Blue Cash Everyday compliments it by offering high rates on your other everyday spend categories: 3% cash back at U.S. supermarkets (up to $6,000 in purchases annually, then 1%) and 2% at U.S. gas stations for example.
 These two make for a compelling cash-back pairing that could boost your returns on every dollar you spend.